cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 ## Fixing FR Notices

 An individual regulation paragraph can change in a limited number of ways.
-A paragraph can be added, revised, moved or deleted.
+A paragraph can be added, revised, moved, or deleted.
 Usually, these changes are written with reasonably consistent phrasing -- making parsing them tractable.
-However, there are exceptions when the change is not sometimes expressed as clearly as possible.
-Adding rules  rules to the code  for these exceptions would have diminishing returns in the sense that the effort of getting the code correct, tested and ensuring that it doesn't break any of the other parsing would far outweigh the benefits of the unique rule.
-To handle those special cases, we built a mechanism to allow us to keep local copies of the XML notices taken from the Federal Register, and make changes to that copy to make it easier to parser.
+However, sometimes there are exceptions when the change is not expressed as clearly as possible.
+Adding rules to the code  for these exceptions would have diminishing returns in the sense that the effort of getting the code correct, tested and ensuring that it doesn't break any of the other parsing would far outweigh the benefits of the unique rule.
+To handle those special cases, we built a mechanism to allow us to keep local copies of the XML notices taken from the Federal Register and make changes to that copy to make it easier to parser.
 The parser looks first in our local repository of notices to see if a copy of a required notice exists, before downloading it from the Federal Register.
-This enabled us gracefully handle phrases that aren't used frequently enough to warrant their own custom rule.
+This enabled us to gracefully handle phrases that aren't used frequently enough to warrant their own custom rule.

 The same mechanism came in handy when we discovered that several notices for Z